// archives

 And, as ever, feel free to share, tweet or comment.
 (Photo by ♠ le max)

-How to Write an Arresting Factual TV Logline: A Quiz
+How to Write an Arresting Factual TV Tagline: A Quiz

 When you are selling factual television show, whether you are sending an email, writing a proposal or pitching in an elevator, you need to capture the attention of a buyer within seconds.
 The best way of doing that is to boil down your concept into a single succinct sentence that captures the essence of your programme, suggests the content and makes your commissioner want to know more.